Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of the Cadence Virtuoso Visualization & Analysis XL tool, which is used for analyzing electronic circuits.
-The interface is divided into two main sections, each displaying different graphs and data points.
+The image is a screenshot of the Cadence Virtuoso Visualization & Analysis XL software, which is used for analyzing electronic circuits.
+The interface is divided into several sections, each displaying different types of data and analysis results.

-1. **Left Section:**
+1. **Top Menu Bar**: The top of the window contains a menu bar with options like File, Edit, View, Graph, Axis, Trace, Marker, Measurements, Tools, Window, and Browser.
+These menus provide various functionalities for managing and analyzing the data.

+2. **Toolbar**: Below the menu bar, there is a toolbar with icons for quick access to common functions such as opening files, saving, zooming, and other analysis tools.

+3. **Subwindow Tabs**: There are tabs labeled "Subwindow" and "Data Point" which allow users to switch between different views or data points within the analysis.

+4. **Main Analysis Area**: The main area of the interface is divided into two sections:
-   - This section shows a scatter plot with the title "BGR_variation:ymin(v("/V_BGR")...ymax(v("/V_BGR")?result "dc")".
-   - The x-axis is labeled "avss" and ranges from -1.0 to 1.0.
+   - **Left Section**: This section shows a scatter plot with the title "BGR_variation:ymin(v("/V_BGR")...ymax(v("/V_BGR")?result "dc")".
+The plot has a vertical axis labeled from -0.1 to 1.3 and a horizontal axis labeled from -1.0 to 1.0.
+There are three markers labeled M2, M3, and M4, with their respective coordinates displayed.
+M2 and M3 are green markers, while M4 is a red marker.
-   - The y-axis ranges from -0.1 to 1.3.
-   - There are three data points labeled M2, M3, and M4:
-     - M2: Located at (0.0, 1.1789)
-     - M3: Located at (0.0, 1.1823)
-     - M4: Located at (0.0, 3.4314m)
-   - The data points are color-coded: M2 and M3 are green, while M4 is red with a cross symbol.

-2. **Right Section:**
-   - This section shows a line graph with the title "BGR_output:Supply_Current".
-   - The x-axis is labeled "temp (C)" and ranges from 40.0 to 120.0.
-   - The left y-axis is labeled "V (V)" and ranges from 1.17875 to 1.1825.
-   - The right y-axis is labeled "I (n)" and ranges from -81.5 to -75.5.
-   - There are two lines plotted:
-     - A red line representing "BGR_output" which forms a parabolic shape.
-     - A yellow line representing "Supply_Current" which is linear.
-   - There are two data points labeled:
-     - A red point at 40.0C with a value of 1.182303V.
-     - A blue point at 120.0C with a value of 1.17875V.
-   - An annotation indicates a delta (dx) of 80.0C and a delta (dy) of 3.43138662mV with a slope of 42.8923.
+   - **Right Section**: This section shows a graph with the title "BGR_output:Supply_Current".
+The graph has two vertical axes: the left axis labeled "V (V)" ranging from 1.17875 to 1.1825, and the right axis labeled "I (n)" ranging from -81.5 to -75.5.
+The horizontal axis is labeled "temp (C)" and ranges from 40.0 to 120.0.
+The graph displays two curves: a red curve labeled "BGR_output" and a yellow curve labeled "Supply_Current".
+There are markers on the curves indicating specific data points, with one marker at 40.0C and 1.182303V, and another at 120.0C.
+The difference between these points is also indicated (dx: 80.0C, dy: 3.43138662mV).

-The interface includes various toolbars and menus at the top for different functions like File, Edit, View, Graph, Axis, Trace, Marker, Measurements, Tools, Window, and Browser.
-The bottom of the interface shows a status bar with information about the current trace, history, test, design point, and corner.
+5. **Status Bar**: At the bottom of the window, there is a status bar displaying information about the current trace, history, test, design point, and corner.
+The specific details shown are:
+   - Trace: BGR_output
+   - History: ExplorerRun.0
+   - Test: TB_BGR_tb_bgr_1
+   - Design Point: 1
+   - Corner: nom

+Overall, the image shows a detailed analysis of a bandgap reference (BGR) circuit, with specific focus on the output voltage variation and supply current over a range of temperatures.
 ```

 #### **Figure 32: Plots in ViVA**